The Department of Health and Social Care (DHSC) has today (24/05/2022) granted the following list of price concessions:

 What is NCSO status?

-No Cheaper Stock Obtainable (NCSO) status, is granted for products listed in Part VIIIA & Part VIIIB of the Drug Tariff where pharmacy contractors have been unable to purchase product at the set Drug Tariff reimbursement price.
+The last No Cheaper Stock Obtainable (NCSO) was granted in April 2013.
+An NCSO status was used where products listed in Part VIIIA & Part VIIIB of the Drug Tariff were not available at the set Drug Tariff reimbursement price.

-Where a NCSO is granted, the reimbursement price is based upon the appropriate prescription endorsement rather than the fixed Drug Tariff price.
-However, it is essential that contractors endorse the prescription fully.
+Previously where an NCSO was granted, the reimbursement price was based upon the appropriate prescription endorsement rather than the fixed Drug Tariff price.
+Correct endorsement for an NCSO was essential.

-Applications are made in month and once the NCSO status has been announced, it only lasts for the month in which it is granted.
-Where problems persist into the following month, a new application may be made.
-It is possible that a new concession will be granted by the Department of Health for subsequent months; however, these are subject to application and are not guaranteed.
+Applications were made in month and once an NCSO status was announced, it only lasted for the month in which it is granted.
+Where problems persisted into the following month, a new application had to be made.

 Given the number of products in short supply at present, contractors may want to consider undertaking an additional check during their end of month prescription submission process, to ensure that all prescriptions have been endorsed correctly, where necessary.
 Key things to consider: